Do your clothes have a moldy, mildew or sour smell? Learn this quick trick on how to get the smell out of towels?

 How to get the smell out of moldy towels

-Getting the stinky smell out is so easy.
+Getting the musty towel smell out is so easy and in a couple of hours you’ll have a pile of fresh towels again.
 I was talking to my sister-in-law the other day and she had no idea how to do it, but I’ve been doing it for years.

-Using vinegar is one of the easiest things to do to remove mildew smell.
+Using vinegar is one of the easiest things to do to remove the musty smell.
 Pour one to two cups of distilled vinegar and run the wash cycle like you normally would without adding detergent.
+A cup of vinegar is fine with a smaller load.
 Usually, I don’t measure it out, I just give a good pour!
 Many times I use the speed wash cycle for this step.
-Use hot water.
+Use warm or hot water.

-Now you’ll want to wash towels a second time using your regular laundry soap.
+Now you’ll want to wash the towels a second time using your regular detergent.
 I’ve never used liquid fabric softener because I don’t like all the strong smells, but if do use it, go ahead and add it to your softener dispenser now.

 How to get mildew smell out of towels using baking soda.